ox-it/orchard-recipes-inhouse/README.md

 `Orchard_Branding.munki.recipe` - AutoPkg recipe to run the .pkg.recipe and import the package to a munki repo.
 - Includes a 'requires' dependency for outset.
-- pkginfo includes a post-uninstall script  `resetDefaultDesktop-postuninstall_script.sh` which undoes the outset script `setDefaultDesktopPicture.sh`.
+- pkginfo includes a post-uninstall script which undoes the outset script `setDefaultDesktopPicture.sh`.
+The code can be found in `scripts/resetDefaultDesktop-postuninstall_script.sh`.